cyberworm-uk/tailtainer/README.md

 This container is more or less the same as the [official image](https://hub.docker.com/r/tailscale/tailscale).
 As such you could change `ghcr.io/guest42069/tailscale:latest` to `docker.io/tailscale/tailscale:latest` in these instructions to use their provided container images.

-This image omits the AWS integrtion and builds the tailscale cli functionality into the tailscaled binary to shave a few MB off of the image size.
+This image builds the tailscale cli functionality into the tailscaled binary to shave a few bytes off of the image size.
+There is also a `-min` image that omits AWS, Bird, TAP and Kubernetes for a smaller more minimal image.

 Further configuration options are available though [environment variables](https://github.com/tailscale/tailscale/blob/v1.50.1/cmd/containerboot/main.go#L6-L52)